-During 2017:
+During 2019:

-- Cloud seeding operations did not commence when the freezing level over the catchment was greater than 1600 metres. - There was one instance where the freezing level rose above 1600 metres during operations at which stage the event was suspended. - Freezing levels during operations were observed to be between 1550-1600 metres during one seeding event, triggering additional controls: - O Cameras within the target area were monitored and no rain was observed falling at locations between 1327 and 1481 metres. - External personnel within the target area at an elevation of approximately 1350 metres confirmed snow precipitation.
+- Cloud seeding operations did not commence when the freezing level over the catchment was greater than 1600 metres. - There were no instances where the freezing level rose above 1600 metres during operations. - There were two seeding events where the observed freezing level was between 1550 1600 metres, triggering additional controls: - In one event, cameras within the target area were monitored and no rain was observed falling at locations between 1327 and 1481 metres; in addition, personnel at two locations within the target area at elevations of approximately 1350 metres confirmed no rain precipitation and seeding operations continued. - In the second event, external personnel at a location within the target area at an elevation of approximately 1350 m reported rain precipitation at which stage cloud seeding operations were suspended.